The Emotion Code works for animals

 What Are the Benefits for Animals?

 It can help animals achieve a healthy and happy life as well!
 It works the same as for people.
 It’s known to be effective for:

-For most of the animals, we do the session remotely.
+For most animals I do the session remotely.
+For this I need:

 30 Min.
 Session – $27.00 USD

 Creston Pet Adoption and Welfare Society (PAWS) is so very fortunate and thankful to have Kveta’s help.
 It is wonderful what she has been able to do for distressed dogs at the PAWS animal shelter, using her Emotion Code distance healing skills.
 Kveta has helped shelter dogs relax, overcome a variety of behavior problems, and release fears, making them much happier and more adoptable.
 Her insights have also helped shelter workers learn and understand much more about what the dogs need and how to help them.
 Emotion Code is truly amazing.

 On Saturday, August 27, 2016, my friend, Michelle, took her 13 year old, 9 pound Bichon/Shih TsuX, Holly, for a walk on her leash at the Okotoks campground.
 As they were passing a yard with an open gate, out came a Pit Bull.
 Suddenly the Pit Bull, who is ironically named Karma, attacked Holly grabbing her by the back end.
 Karma shook Holly and refused to let go.
 The Pit Bull’s owner was there momentarily and jumped on Karma causing her to let go.

 This all happened in a matter of seconds but it left Holly dying in Michelle’s arms as she rushed her to the Okotoks vet.
 They cleaned and stitched her wounds, several layers thick.
 X-rays proved three breaks in her pelvis and a rib that was broken twice leaving it in three pieces.
 Unfortunately, they sent Holly home, but said to return if she didn’t urinate within 48 hours